indeedeng/starfish/README.md

 thisShouldError,notaname@fake.com

 > (Not all CSVs have a header, but Starfish does expect the first row of your CSV to be a header.)
 > You can create a CSV on your own by creating a file, giving it the file extension .csv, and making it look like the above example.
-Or, even if you're not using google forms to gather GitHub ids, you can still enter your data into a google sheet and download a CSV from that.
+Or, even if you're not using google forms to gather GitHub ids, you can still enter your data into a google sheet (one column per data field, one row per person) and download a CSV from that.

 You may want to store multiple CSV files in a folder that's inside of Starfish, but not tracked by git.
 If you create a new folder named "CSVsToParse", it will not be tracked by git.